 Never before has there been such an engaging way to explore and perfect the repeated accompaniment figures your piano students need to master.
 And, with these skills firmly in place, your Early Intermediate students will sight read like pros, progress through classical repertoire more quickly, add variety to their chording and improv skills, and find the freedom on the piano that comes with the ability to recognize and execute these common left-hand figures.

 If you click on the image below you’ll be able to preview two more of the seven pieces from The PopWaltz Prophecy… and then if you scroll a little further down we have several recordings you can listen to as well.
-If you like what you see and hear, visit PianoBookClub to become a member today for just $8 US monthly.
+If you like what you see and hear, you can purchase The PopWaltz Prophecy in digital format (with a studio license) in our store here.ERROR: There is no book with ID popwaltz

 Listen To More Music From The PopWaltz Prophecy

 Did you enjoy the music of The PopWaltz Prophecy?
-Check out PianoBookClub to get your hands on the most exciting piano studio repertoire for just $8 US a month.
+Check out our store to get your copy of The PopWaltz Prophecy (sent digitally with a license for unlimited printing/photocopying).